marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 ### Sample Preservation

-1. Using a 1000 μL pipettor, gently push the tip into the sterivex inlet to make a seal (important!) and slowly push 1000 μL of 100% molecular grade EtOH into the sterivex filter.
+1. Using a 1000 μL pipette, gently push the tip into the sterivex inlet to make a seal (important!) and slowly push 1000 μL of 100% molecular grade EtOH into the sterivex filter.
 Repeat step with a new tip, so the total volume in the sterivex is 2000 μL.
 2. Cap the sterivex inlet with a sterivex/syringe cap.
 Once sealed, shake the sterivex to ensure all sides of the filter paper have been saturated with EtOH.
 3. Label outside of sterivex with eDNA sample number.
 4. Put the entire sealed cartridge into a small labeled whirl-pak.
 Place all sterivex from a single site (replicates or samples taken at different depths in a single niskin rosette/CTD cast) into a single gallon plastic bag.
 Store in -20˚C freezer.